starship/starship/docs/fr-FR/config/README.md

 ## Zig

-Par défaut, le module `zig` affiche la version actuellement installée de [Zig](https://ziglang.org/).
-Le module est affiché si l'une de ces conditions est remplie :
+By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
+The module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `.zig`